cspr-rad/litmus-docs/blogs/001-introduction.md

 ### Zero Knowledge

 Zero-Knowledge proofs (ZKPs) allow one party (the prover) to prove to another party (the verifier) that they know a value without revealing the value itself.
-In the context of blockchain, ZKPs can be used to verify transactions and states without exposing the underlying data.
-This capability leads to layer 2 scaling solutions that operate off-chain but periodically submit proofs to the main chain, ensuring security and consensus while reducing on-chain transactions.
+In the context of blockchain ZKPs can be used to verify transactions and states without exposing the underlying data.
+This property opens up the possibilty of building layer 2 scaling solutions that operate off-chain and periodically submit proofs to the layer one.

-may be emitted by a wide array of orthogonal systems, so-called layer two scaling solutions are of particular relevance to a platform such as Casper.
-A zk-rollup is a form of layer two scaling mechanism that works as follows:
+A ZK rollup is such a solution that works as follows:

 1. Multiple transactions are bundled into a single batch for off-chain execution.